kitpages/KitpagesDataGridBundle/README.md

         'translatable' => true,
         'formatValueCallback' => function($value) { return strtoupper($value); },
         'autoEscape' => true,
-    )));
+        'category' => null, // only used by you for checking this value in your events if you want to...
+        'nullIfNotExists' => false, // for leftJoin, if value is not defined, this can return null instead of an exception )));

 What can you personalize in your twig template